Last updated on February 6, 2026

 Okay, so the adventure mechanic isn’t really a D&D reference, but it sort of is?
 I mean, if you tilt your head and squint your eyes a bit.
 Let me explain.

 Adventure cards were introduced in Throne of Eldraine in 2019.
-These cards are one-sided but have two spells; the “main” spell is a creature, while the secondary adventure spell is an instant or a sorcery.
-You can either cast the creature, or you can cast the adventure spell.
-If you cast the creature then it resolves and acts as a regular creature.
+These cards are one-sided but have two spells; the “main” spell is usually a permanent, while the secondary adventure spell is an instant or a sorcery.
+You can either cast the main card, or you can cast the adventure spell.
+If you cast the main spell then it resolves and acts as a normal card would.
 But if you cast the adventure spell, the card is exiled when it resolves and then you can cast the creature from exile after.

 Now, this isn’t inherently related to D&D and it’s not a straight reference.
 The mechanic was clearly originally created to be more fairytale-themed considering the set’s flavor, but that doesn’t change the fact that it’s just as thematically relevant to D&D. Heck, Wizards reused the mechanic in Battle for Baldur’s Gate on cards like Ghost Lantern and Ettercap for that exact reason!